Ideas for Strategic Organization & Storage

 Transform an open bookcase into a crafts and gift-wrapping station.
 Slip rolls of paper over tension rods and stretch to secure between the bookcase's framework.
 Tuck standard-size ribbons into boxes and string extra-wide ribbon rolls onto a dowel rod supported by brackets to keep pretty trims at the ready.

 Set aside one drawer in your kitchen or office area as a junk drawer.
 Yes, that's right: Organization experts agree that you should have a dedicated place for all those odds and ends that otherwise wouldn't have a home.
-The only caveat: Make sure you go through the drawer once a year to clean out items you no longer need or that belong elsewhere.
+The only caveat: Make sure you go through the drawer from time to time to clean out items you no longer need or that belong elsewhere.

 Are you tired of emptying the contents of a kitchen drawer to find the utensil you need?
 Try this simple trick: Repurpose an over-the-door shoe holder as a catchall.
 The clear, roomy pockets are ideal for holding small items.
 Label each pocket to make restocking simple for every member of the family.